geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 ```
    echo "source /opt/ros/kinetic/setup.bash" >> ~/.bashrc
 ```
+NOTE: This did not work
 ## Notes

 Following this guide should successfully build all 198 packages in Kinetic.
 However, if something crashes during build, please remove (rm -rf) the package directory from both build_isolated and devel_isolated before re-running build.
 Mysterious Things may happen if you don't.
-My machine crashed everytime I used 2 CPUS with 4 cores (I'm building and testing in VMWare Workstation 14).
-With 1 CPU, 4 cores and 20Gb RAM it worked flawlessly.
+My machine crashed once or twice during build.
+I'm building and testing in VMWare Workstation 14, and I suspect this piece of crap is the culprit.
+It crashes every now and then on other VMs as well.

 **That's it!.
 You should now have a functioning Kinetic Kane installation on Ubuntu 18.04 LTS**